YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRDMNSTARTED
 ------------------------

-GTMSECSHRDMNSTARTED, GTMSECSHR daemon started (key: kkkk) for version vvvv from dddd
+GTMSECSHRDMNSTARTED, gtmsecshr daemon started (key: kkkk) for version vvvv from dddd

 GTMSECSHR Information: This message indicates that GTMSECSHR daemon was started for the version vvvv from the installation directory dddd with the ftok() key kkkk.